 Hey there!
 Before you scroll, there’s lot’s of important stuff in the post!…including the FAQ section, which may answer any questions you might have about this recipe.
 Enjoy!

-So, if you’re not a fan of pumpkin, I’m not gonna try to convince you that you MUST try this out.
+Now, if you’re not a fan of pumpkin, I’m not gonna try to convince you that you MUST try this out.
 Ok, that’s not true…I AM gonna try to convince you and here’s why:

 A lot of people say they won’t like pumpkin cake because they don’t like pumpkin pie.
 Well, I don’t like pumpkin pie either, but this cake is nothing like that.